GonzaloPardoVillalibre/seat-robotic-mower-control/doc/ADR-2-CLI-vs-REST-API.md

 - **Future Proofing**: The REST architecture is widely supported and understood, making it easier to maintain and update the system as technology evolves and new features are required.

-Given the strategic importance of the project, its potential to scale, and the need for integration with other technological systems within the SEAT factory, a REST API seems like a good choice.
+Given the strategic importance of the project, its potential to scale, and the possible need for integration with other technological systems within the SEAT factory, a REST API seems like a good choice.
 This approach ensures that the mower control system is robust, flexible, and future-ready.